 Ancient Thrace really sounds like the place to be.
 The mysterious Thracians were masters of wine, song and gold; they sported lurid tattoos and indulged in drugs; they worshipped Dionysus in orgiastic rituals in settlements often located around cave systems and sacred springs; they were artists and traded jewellery.
 Orpheus, the musician and underworld explorer, was a Thracian.
 Need I say more?

 In the days of ancient Thrace, wines and vines were the main source of trade.
 Indeed, many of the fabulous Thracian treasures surviving today are related to wine.
-Wine-making could almost be considered mythical as the cult of Dionysus (Bacchus, to the Romans), the god of wine, ecstasy and sensual freedom has its roots in Thrace.
-Wine played a central role in Thracian life, whether it was before fighting, dancing, looking for inspiration or simply enjoying freedom.
+Wine-making could almost be considered mythical as the cult of Dionysus (the Roman Bacchus), the god of wine, ecstasy and sensual freedom has its roots in Thrace.
+Wine played a central role in Thracian life, whether before fighting, dancing, seeking inspiration or simply enjoying freedom.

 Homer was also inspired by Thracian wine, although the wine he drank was quite different to what we consume today – thick and sweet, drunk diluted with spring water.
 Plato said that the Thracians